 The LED display is very bright so that you can use it at all times but it does not have a dimming option.

 This NewAir wine and beverage cooler is made to house 60 beverage cans and 18 standard wine bottles.
-It features dual temperature zones that chill both your wine and beverages with the two zones having a range between 36 and 72 degrees.
+It features dual temperature zones that chill both your wine and beverages, with the two zones having a range between 36 and 72°.

-This unit has a unique design with its french doors.
-Its front-facing vents allow this fridge to be built into cabinets or stand-alone.
+This wine fridge has a unique design with its french doors.
+Its front-facing vents allow this fridge to be built into cabinets or stand alone.
 It is a user-friendly option with an LED display, digital controls, and an easy push-button operation.
 It uses a compressor cooling system.

 It has an internal LED light that adds visibility and illuminates your wine collection.